FullFact/nso-stats-fetcher/analysis.md

 ### United Kingdom

-* The ONS make it pretty easy to find this page
+* The ONS make it extremely easy to find inflation data.
+The link to [CPIH (housing included) data](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/l55o/mm23) is right there clearly marked on the homepage.
-* There is a CSV to download.
-* However, there is this magical /data thing
+* However, we're looking for just the regular Consumer Price Index data.
+The search didn't show exactly what we needed.
+* So I just relied on Full Fact to point me to where the [dataset for CPI history is](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/d7g7/mm23).
+I'm still not sure how you directly navigate to it.
+* ALSO, I learned from Full Fact the one magical trick where if you type `/data` on an ONS dataset page, it'll show it in JSON!
+Mind blown.
+I'm not entirely sure if this is documented anywhere but it's extremely useful.